-The satellite at Winchmore has been running since September 2013.
-The Local Authority commissions Durants through an SLA to run and manage this service.
-The satellite has 8 places for young people with autism all of whom are on the Durants role.
+The ARP at Winchmore has been running since September 2013.
+The Local Authority commissions Durants through a Service Level Agreement to run and manage this service.
+The ARP has 20 places for young people with autism all of whom are on the Durants role.
 Durants works in collaboration with Winchmore to provide this unique provision at the heart of Winchmore School.
-From September 2017 the provision will be expanding to16 places enabling to run a Key Stage 3 and Key Stage 4 provision.
+We currently have two classrooms designated for the ARP, one for KS3 and one for KS4.

-The satellite is intended to fill the educational gap between mainstream and special schools.
-It is intended to make suitable provision for pupils who have autism but also have the academic ability to access mainstream lessons.
+The ARP is intended to fill the educational gap between mainstream and special schools.
+It is intended to make suitable provision for students who have autism but also have the academic ability to access mainstream lessons.
 We aim to support young people to successfully manage their autism in a mainstream school so that they can maximise their academic potential.
-Although pupils will always remain the responsibility of Durants they are encouraged and made to feel part of Winchmore School.
+Although students will always remain the responsibility of Durants they are encouraged and made to feel part of Winchmore School.
 This includes wearing the Winchmore uniform and attending assemblies and tutor groups as well as appropriate lessons.

 The unit is for young people of secondary school age who have a diagnosis of autism.
-The expectation is that any pupil attending the satellite will have some capacity to access mainstream lessons.
-Pupils will also be expected to have enough emotional regulation to be able to cope, to some extent, with the mainstream environment.
-The satellite is not suitable for pupils whose challenging behaviour presents a risk to themselves or others.
+The expectation is that any pupil attending the ARP will have some capacity to access mainstream lessons.
+At secondary transfer, students should generally be working at or above Age related expectations at Key stage 2.
+Students will also be expected to have enough emotional regulation to be able to cope, to some extent, with the mainstream environment.
+Students who have Sensory issues such as audio defensiveness and hypersensitivity to tactile contact may not find the ARP suitable.
+As Winchmore school is a large and busy secondary school, all students must have the ability to cope in busy/ loud environments and to navigate the building independently.
+All Students in the ARP follow Winchmore school rules and codes of conduct.
+The ARP is not suitable for students whose challenging behaviour presents a risk to themselves or others.

-The satellite also supports some Winchmore pupils who benefit from the calm and nurturing environment in the unit.
-Winchmore pupils can also transfer on to the Durants role if necessary.
-Durants and Winchmore staff work collaboratively to meet the needs of all pupils.
+The ARP also supports some Winchmore students who benefit from the calm and nurturing environment in the unit.
+Winchmore students can also transfer on to the Durants role if necessary.
+Durants and Winchmore staff work collaboratively to meet the needs of all students.

-All pupils in the satellite are the responsibility of Durants School.
-New pupils are referred to us by Enfield council’s Special Educational Needs department.
-Pupils can be placed directly into the satellite if they are suitable.
-Alternatively pupils may initially be placed at Durants and can then make the transition at a later date when they are ready.
-In the event that a pupil struggles in the satellite they may be transferred back to Durants if the Headteacher of Durants feels it is in their best interests.
+All students in the ARP are the responsibility of Durants School.
+New students are referred to us by Enfield council’s Special Educational Needs department.
+Students can be placed directly into the ARP if they are suitable.
+Alternatively students may initially be placed at Durants and can then make the transition at a later date when they are ready.
+In the event that a pupil struggles in the ARP they may be transferred back to Durants if the Head of ARP or Headteacher of Durants feels it is in their best interests.

-The satellite is run by an experienced teacher from Durants who is supported by two experienced teaching assistants who have also worked extensively with pupils with autism.
-A teaching assistant from Winchmore also regularly supports some Winchmore pupils in the satellite.
-This staffing will increase from September.
+The ARP is run by experienced teachers from Durants who are supported by a team of experienced teaching assistants who have also worked extensively with students with autism.
+Staff work closely and collaboratively with Winchmore school staff, particularly the schools Learning Support department.

 Access to Mainstream

-All pupils are based in the satellite.
-The aim is for all pupils to access the mainstream facilities at Winchmore as much as possible.
+All students are based in the ARP.
+The aim is for all students to access the mainstream facilities at Winchmore as much as possible.
 All decisions on what sessions are accessed are based on the individual needs of each pupil.
-Some pupils may go to one or two sessions with support whilst others may access English and Maths with no support.
+Some students may go to one or two sessions with support whilst others may access English and Maths with no support.

-All pupils have lunch in the main school dining room.
-Some pupils also choose to go into the main playground and mix with other pupils.
-All pupils are encouraged to access what they feel they can manage.
-However, we ensure that pupils are stretched and challenge themselves as much as possible.
+All students are allocated to a form group which they attend before lunch each day and for PSHE on Wednesdays.
+All students have lunch in the main school dining room and then go to one of three playgrounds to mix/ interact with their friends/ other students.
+All students are encouraged to access what they feel they can manage.
+However, we ensure that students are stretched and challenge themselves as much as possible.

-Visits to the satellite are always encouraged by both parents and students.
-These can be arranged by contacting the Headteacher at Durants, Peter De Rosa, who will arrange to show you round.
+Visits to the ARP are always encouraged by both parents and students.
+These can be arranged by contacting the Headteacher at Durants, Rachel Carli, or directly to the head of ARP, Jamie Thaxton, who will arrange to show you around.

-Pupils are allocated a place in the satellite by the SEN department of Enfield Council.
+Students are allocated a place in the ARP by the SEN department of Enfield Council.
 They will make referrals to the unit following applications by parents and Durants will assess whether they can meet the needs of the young person.